aras62/vision-based-prediction/papers/action_papers.md

 ___
 <a name=action></a>
 <h2 style="color:#2f38e8";> Action Prediction Papers</h2>
+Below is the list of Action prediction papers sorted chronologically and according to the venues (in order of relevance) they were published in.
+Each paper in the list has a associated link to the publication page, and arxiv preprint or code links if available.
+By **clicking on the papers** you can get the following information:
+* **Datasets** used in the paper
+* **Metrics** used in the paper
+* **Bibtext** of the publication

+<h3>Papers</h3>
 <ul><a name=Joo_2019_CVPR/>
 <details close>
 <summary><strong>Joo et al., "Towards Social Artificial Intelligence: Nonverbal Social Signal Prediction In A Triadic Interaction", CVPR, 2019.</srtong> <a href=https://openaccess.thecvf.com/content_CVPR_2019/papers/Joo_Towards_Social_Artificial_Intelligence_Nonverbal_Social_Signal_Prediction_in_a_CVPR_2019_paper.pdf>paper</a> <a href=https://arxiv.org/pdf/1906.04158.pdf>arxiv</a></summary>